Events

 Volunteer Guides training

-An accredited year-long course, run with Continuing Education, which prepares people who wish to join the Centre's volunteer guides team.
+A year-long course which prepares people who wish to join the Centre�s volunteer guides team.

 Become a Guide »